Education

 Arabian Horse Center Restoration

-IDS Group is currently in the design phase of the new drainage system, applying sustainable, low-impact solutions tailored to the unique needs of the Arabian Horse Center.
+IDS also conducted a comprehensive Drainage and Low Impact Development (LID) Study to modernize stormwater infrastructure.
+Recommendations included new underground storm drains, strategically placed catch basins, improved channels, and on-site filtration measures to manage runoff and reduce sediment and pollutant discharge.
+The team is currently in the design phase of the new drainage system, applying sustainable, low-impact solutions tailored to the specific needs of the Arabian Horse Center.

 Palmdale Academy Charter School